Penicillin: Resistance

 When Alexander Fleming discovered the crude penicillin in 1928, one important observation he made was that many bacteria were not affected by penicillin.
-This phenomenon was realised by Ernst Chain and Edward Abraham while trying to identify the exact of penicillin.
-In 1940 they discovered that unsusceptible bacteria like Escherichia coli produced specific enzymes that can break down penicillin molecules, thus making them resistant to the antibiotic.
+This phenomenon was realised by Ernst Chain and Edward Abraham while trying to identify the exact mechanism of penicillin.
+In 1940, they discovered that unsusceptible bacteria like Escherichia coli produced specific enzymes that can break down penicillin molecules, thus making them resistant to the antibiotic.
 They named the enzyme penicillinase.
 Penicillinase is now classified as member of enzymes called β-lactamases.
 These β-lactamases are naturally present in many other bacteria, and many bacteria produce them upon constant exposure to antibiotics.
 In most bacteria, resistance can be through three different mechanisms – reduced permeability in bacteria, reduced binding affinity of the penicillin-binding proteins (PBPs) or destruction of the antibiotic through the expression of β-lactamase.
 Using any of these, bacteria commonly develop resistance to different antibiotics, a phenomenon called multi-drug resistance.

 The actual process of resistance mechanism can be very complex.
-In case of reduced permeability in bacteria, the mechanisms are different between Gram-positive and Gram-negative bacteria.
-In Gram-positive bacteria, blockage of penicillin is due to changes in the cell wall.
+In case of reduced permeability in bacteria, the mechanisms are different between gram-positive and gram-negative bacteria.
+In gram-positive bacteria, blockage of penicillin is due to changes in the cell wall.
 For example, resistance to vancomycin in S. aureus is due to additional peptidoglycan synthesis that makes the cell wall much thicker preventing effective penicillin entry.
-Resistance in Gram-negative bacteria is due to mutational variations in the structure and number of porins.
+Resistance in gram-negative bacteria is due to mutational variations in the structure and number of porins.
 In bacteria like Pseudomonas aeruginosa, there is reduced number of porins; whereas in bacteria like Enterobacter species, Escherichia coli and Klebsiella pneumoniae, there are modified porins such as non-specific porins (such as OmpC and OmpF groups) that cannot transport penicillin.